githubdoe/skysolve/README.md

 ### Testing SkySafari connection
     * On your device running Skysafari start SkySafari and setup the Telescope control to use the IP address of the RPI and to use port 5005.
     * Try to connect to the Telescope.
 If it connects then the RPI is running and will give a default position set by the setup.
+    * Set the telescope type to StellarCat ServoCat and mount type to ALT=AZ.
+Push-TO.
+Set the Connect Via WIFI and do not select Auto-Detect SkyFi.

 10. Setup the PI camera and plate solving parameters.
     1. On a pc or tablet on the same network as the pi using a network browser like Chrome connect to <RPI IP>:5000  where <RPI IP> is the ip address of the Raspberry pi.